ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following

-\subsection{Do argument positions in the source affect their coverage in summaries?}
+\textbf{Fact-level Analysis.} We analyze fact-level decisions (missing versus non-factual) to determine whether coverage errors arise primarily from omissions of key information or from factual inaccuracies.
+For each model, we compute the proportion in $\%$ of missing facts and factual errors across all generated summaries.
+As shown in Table~\ref{tab:error-rates}, missing facts are the dominant source of error across both datasets, judges, and models, indicating that salient information is more often omitted than misrepresented.
+While factual inconsistencies do occur, they are consistently less frequent.
+These findings suggest that, beyond hallucination, the central challenge in summarization is achieving comprehensive coverage of salient content.

-\paragraph{Positions of arguments in the source from the perspective of LLMs} Following \citet{ravaut-etal-2024-context}, we start by analyzing the positions where included LLMs look at in its context window.
-We leverage the lexical greedy approach for source sentences identification \cite{ravaut2024context,adams-etal-2023-sparse} by iteratively adding sentences in the source that maximizes ROUGE-1 score until there is no further improvement.
-We analyze the source sentence indices by their argument role annotations.
+\subsection{RQ2: Do argument positions in the source affect their coverage in summaries?}

-Figure~\ref{fig:arg_contxt_window} reveals a distinct \texttt{U}-shaped context window across all models in both datasets, with the effect being particularly pronounced in \texttt{CANLII}.
-Analyzing source sentences based on their argument role annotations suggests that argument positions are strongly influenced by this \texttt{U}-shaped pattern.
-This is especially concerning for \texttt{CANLII}, where reference summaries indicate that arguments do not adhere to a fixed positional pattern.
-In contrast, reference summaries in \texttt{DRI} more closely align with the LLM context window distribution.
+Following \citet{ravaut-etal-2024-context}, we start by analyzing the positions where included LLMs look at in its context window.
+We leverage the lexical greedy approach for source sentences identification \cite{ravaut-etal-2024-context,adams-etal-2023-sparse} by iteratively adding sentences in the source that maximizes ROUGE-1 score until there is no further improvement. \footnote{Appendix \ref{app:source_identify} contains the full algorithm.} We analyze the source sentence indices by their argument role annotations.
+Figure~\ref{fig:arg_contxt_window} shows a clear \texttt{U}-shaped context window bias across all models, most pronounced in \texttt{CANLII}.
+Argument role analysis indicates that source positions are heavily shaped by this pattern—problematic for \texttt{CANLII}, where reference summaries do not follow fixed positional trends.
+In contrast, \texttt{DRI} references align more closely with the LLM bias distribution.

-\paragraph{Effect of context window positional bias on coverage} We analyze the positions of salient arguments using $\texttt{ARC}_{\text{atomic}}$.
-For \texttt{CANLII}, we apply greedy sentence selection while restricting the selection to the annotated arguments in both the reference summary and the input document, thereby reducing computational cost and ensuring that only arguments in the reference summary are mapped to arguments in the input.
-For \texttt{DRI}, we directly select the positions of arguments in the input document with a relevance score $=5$.
-We follow \citet{ravaut-etal-2024-context} by computing the mean relevant position of salient arguments and measuring the Pearson correlation $\rho$ between this mean and $\texttt{ARC}_{\text{atomic}}$.
+We analyze how the position of salient arguments affects coverage as measured by $\texttt{ARC}_{\text{score}}$.
+For \texttt{CANLII} and \texttt{CANLII}\textsubscript{100}, we apply greedy sentence selection while restricting the pool to annotated arguments that appear in both the reference summary and the input document.
+This reduces computational cost and ensures that only arguments included in the reference summary are mapped back to the input.
+For \texttt{DRI}, we directly identify the positions of arguments in the input document with a relevance score of $5$.
+Following \citet{ravaut-etal-2024-context}, we compute the mean relative position of salient arguments and measure the Pearson correlation between this mean position and $\texttt{ARC}_{\text{score}}$.